pi2-picole/api/README.md

 ### Packages

-If a python package is not found, install the requirements (from the root folder of this repository):
+If a python package is not found, install the requirements (from the picole folder):

 ```shell
 $ pip install -r requirements.txt